RicoJia/ricojia.github.io/_posts/2022/2022-03-27-deep-learning-transformer-2-attention-mechanism.markdown

 **The process to learn the attention weight $\alpha^{(t, i)}$ is called "alignment"**.
 "Alignment" is to find the matching patterns between the input and the output.
 Specifically, alignment is learning the focus to put onto each encoder hidden state.
 This alignment model is said to **be "soft" so it allows back-propagation** and can be trained with the whole translation model
 </details>

-### Implementation

-TODO: homework: what if we use scaled-dot product attention instead of the additive attention?

 ## References